 Advice to take: Just go up and say hello

 You may think you’re giving her a flirty stare, but she’s probably just scared and confused.
 The longer the stare goes on, the weirder it gets.

 “Stare for no longer than three seconds then go and introduce yourself.
 Say something honest like ‘I saw you and had to come over and say hi or I’d regret that I hadn’t,’” says dating expert Hayley Quinn.
-Remember that women actually like to be approached.
+Remember that some women actually like to be approached.

 Advice to ignore: Wait two days before calling for a date

 Advice to take: Contact her the next day